silbinarywolf/contact-site/docs/en/SETUP_AND_INSTALLATION.md

 Remove the ".example" part from each file and configure them for production use.

-**Recommendations**
+2) Update the example files to be more secure and production ready

     - Change the database user and password in both `config.json` and `docker-compose.prod.yml` to not be admin/password.

-2) The following command-line statements will:
+3) The following command-line statements will:

     - Build Go binary for Linux. (this binary file will be packaged into the Docker container, as defined in Dockerfile)
     - Force build of all images.
 Mostly used to rebuild the "app" image.